vishnu350/st/README.md

 Notes on manual install flow:
 - No auto-updates.
-- Compiled binary size will be tiny ~90KB in size.
+- Compiled binary size will be tiny (~90KB) in size.
-- If you want to download more fonts, just run the post-install script again `./post-install`.
+- If you want to download more fonts, just run the post-install script again: `./post-install`.

 # Configuration